Canoo, the electric vehicle startup formed from Faraday Future’s ashes, seeks $200 million – TechCrunch

 Less than a month after rebranding as Canoo, the startup electric vehicle company formerly known as Evelozcity is on the hunt for $200 million in new capital.

-The startup, which is backed by a clutch of private individuals and family offices hailing from China, Germany, and Taiwan, is hoping to line up the new capital from some more recognizable names as it finalizes supply deals with vendors, according to a person with knowledge of the company’s plans.
+The startup, which is backed by a clutch of private individuals and family offices hailing from China, Germany and Taiwan, is hoping to line up the new capital from some more recognizable names as it finalizes supply deals with vendors, according to a person with knowledge of the company’s plans.

 Canoo is locking in final contracts with its vendors and is going to be in production with prototypes before the end of the year.
 The company, which will make its vehicles available through a subscription-based model, already has 400 employees and just announced new key hires along with its rebranding.